 At age 12, he returned to Britain and settled in Canterbury.
 There, he became a fledgling musician and founder of the “Canterbury sound”, an often whimsical English take on American psychedelia that merged jazz, folk, pop and nascent progressive rock.
 As psychedelic rock songwriter, guitarist and bassist, he was quickly drafted into the Wilde Flowers, a band that featured Robert Wyatt and Hugh Hopper.

-The Wilde Flowers later morphed into Soft Machine with the addition of keyboardist Mike Ratledge & guitarist Daevid Allen; Kevin switched to bass.
+The Wilde Flowers later morphed into Soft Machine with the addition of keyboardist Mike Ratledge and guitarist Daevid Allen; Kevin switched to bass.
 The band often shared stages with Syd Barrett’s Pink Floyd.
 British rock journalist Nick Kent once wrote: “Kevin Ayers and Syd Barrett were the two most important people in British pop music.
-Everything that came after came from them.”
+Everything that came after, came from them.”

 He recorded four critically well-received albums for the British progressive rock label Harvest, the third of which, Whatevershebringswesing (1972), featured musical contributions from Robert Wyatt and Mike Oldfield and the orchestral arrangements of David Bedford.
 It included the dramatically melancholy Song from the Bottom of a Well and the catchy, more-roll-than-rock swagger of Stranger in Blue Suede Shoes, which became, if not quite a hit, a signature song of sorts in his subsequent live shows.